+ANT 101 Cr.3

 Internship in Anthropology

 An academically relevant field experience for majors and minors in sociology/anthropology.
 The field experience will be supervised by the sociology/anthropology staff.
 No more than six credits may be applied to a major in sociology and no more than three credits toward sociology minor or anthropology minor.
 Repeatable for credit - maximum 15.
 Prerequisite: junior standing with at least a 2.50 GPA; approval of the departmental internship committee.
 Consent of department.
 Pass/Fail grading.
 Offered Annually.

 ANT 454 Cr.3

 Historical and Theoretical Approaches in Anthropology

 This course examines the history of anthropological thought since the beginning of the discipline.
 The course will specifically look at theories and theorists in anthropology using a historical perspective, demonstrating the ways that social events and cultural forces have helped shape theoretical and methodological paradigm shifts throughout the history of the discipline.
 Students will also be required to analyze ethnographies as cultural artifacts by examining the strategies anthropologists use to represent cultures and their role in fieldwork.
-Prerequisite: ANT 102, ANT 195, ANT 196; one elective (three credits, 300 level or above); junior or senior standing.
+Prerequisite: ANT 101 or ANT 202 or ANT 212.
 Offered Spring.